 When an organisation has not been in business for long or when cashflow is tight, the need for stringent security is sometimes overlooked.

 In addition to ensuring that you are as secure as possible, we also recommend that if you are a victim of an attack that you seek assistance straight away.
-If there are financial consequences of an attack, the sooner an insolvency practitioner is contacted about the financial issue, the quicker they can outline all the options that are currently available to you.
+If there are financial consequences of an attack, the sooner an insolvency specialist is contacted about the financial issue, the quicker they can outline all the options that are currently available to you.

 For more information on how we can help, please feel free to call 03300 244 660.